gi0cann/gi0cann.github.io/content/posts/mobilehackinglab_strings.md

     </intent-filter>
 </activity>
 ```
-Looking at the intent filter for this activity we see that to launch it we need to use the scheme `mhl` and the host `labs`.
+Looking at the intent filter for this activity we see that to launch it we need to use the URI scheme `mhl` and the host `labs`.

-We attempt to launch is using the following command:
+We attempt to launch it using the following command.
 ```shell
 adb shell am start -a android.intent.action.VIEW -d "mhl://labs/" -n com.mobilehackinglab.challenge/.Activity2
 ```
-Doing this closes tha application.
-Let take a closer look at `Activity2` to see what it's expecting from us to able to launch it.
+Doing this closes the application.
+Let take a closer look at `Activity2` to see what it's expecting from us to able to successfully launch it.

 ```java
 @Override // androidx.fragment.app.FragmentActivity, androidx.activity.ComponentActivity, androidx.core.app.ComponentActivity, android.app.Activity